Vibe Coding - Conversational Software Development - Part 4 Guiding AI Through Iteration

 Discover how AI is transforming software development in Part 4 of my 'Vibe Coding' series.
 Explore conversational coding, code generation from prompt, and the future of developer productivity.

 Welcome to the fourth and final post in my Vibe Code series.
 In the previous article, I explained how system prompts can steer AI behaviour by setting initial expectations and boundaries.
-But if you have worked on even any mildly complex application, you will know that first draft is never the final version.
+But if you have worked on even any mildly complex application, you will know that the first draft is never the final version.
 You always have some sort of UX tweaks, performance enhancements, or new feature requirements.

-That is where task-level prompting comes into the play.
+That is where task-level prompting comes into play.
 Once your foundation is in place, the next step is to provide instructions to AI to build, improve, and polish step by step.
 In this blog post, I will share several approaches that have worked well for me.

 Begin Small: Simplicity First, Structure Later

 Shipping into production is never a one-and-done task.
 There are always iterations, refactoring, testing, and including non-functional requirements like accessibility to account for.
-It is unrealistic to expecting an AI assistant to accomplish this all in a single prompt.
+It is unrealistic to expect an AI assistant to accomplish this all in a single prompt.

 Instead, start small and iterate.
 In the early phases, simplicity wins.
-Here is an example of an intentionally open-ended prompt I might use.
+Here is an example of an intentionally open-ended prompt I might use:

 Create a dashboard with spaces for visual elements.
 Assume type of charts or some reason you think works best for this data.